fredhutchio/tfcb_2019/homeworks/homework04/README.md

 **30 points**

-Complete the interactive tutorial through the section on redirection.
+Complete the interactive tutorial.

-_Ask a question about this material here._
+_Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_

 ## Problem 1